 If you are eligible to move on, we will schedule you for a second screening visit on a separate day, and this visit will happen over video chat.
 We will give you equipment that will allow you to take different measurements that we will need to determine whether you are fully eligible.
 You will be asked to use the equipment you received to take your blood pressure, oxygen saturation, temperature, heart rate, respiratory rate, and breath carbon monoxide.
-We will show you how to use the equipment to get each measurement.
-If the equipment to collect your carbon monoxide results remotely is not available, we will conduct your carbon monoxide test during your visits to the lab for your product exchange.
+You will be shown how to use the equipment to get each measurement.
+If the equipment to collect your carbon monoxide results is not available, then we will conduct your carbon monoxide test during your visits to the lab for your product exchange.
 The following steps will occur if curbside breath CO testing needs to be done: A research assistant will bring down the CO monitor when they bring the rest of the equipment to the participant.
 While maintaining 10 feet of distance and wearing gloves, we will tell you how the breath CO monitor works.
 Once you are ready to take the test, we will press a button on the machine and will then set the CO monitor down and back away 10 feet.
 You will then come to pick up the device and will blow into the monitor.
 After you complete the test, you will set down the monitor and back up 10 feet and we will retrieve the monitor.
 After every use, we will wipe down the CO monitor with disinfectant hydrogen peroxide wipes.
 We will also assign you your own reusable mouthpiece, called a D-piece, to use with the monitor along with the single-use mouthpieces.
 These D-pieces prevent any air from getting into the monitor itself, and they also filter over 99% of bacteria and over 97% of viruses.
 As a result, the D-pieces act as a safeguard for contracting illnesses from the monitor.
 Your personal D-piece will be kept at our lab and will be disinfected after each use.
 It will be kept in a container separate from other D-pieces.
-The carbon monoxide device and monitor will also be cleaned and disinfected between each use.
+The breath CO device and monitor will also be cleaned and disinfected between each use.

-During the second part of the screening, you will also provide a urine or saliva sample in order to identify whether you have recently used illicit drugs (that is, any drugs you are not currently prescribed by a doctor), aside from marijuana and your opioid maintenance medication.
-If the test indicates that you have used illicit drugs, aside from marijuana and your opioid maintenance medication, we will stop the interview and ask you if you would like to try the part-two screening again on another day.
-If you attempt a screening a second time and test positive for illicit drugs, aside from marijuana and your opioid maintenance medication, you will not be able to participate in the study.
+During the second part of the screening, you will provide a urine or saliva sample in order to identify whether you have recently used illicit drugs, aside from marijuana, (that is, any drugs you are not currently prescribed by a doctor).
+If the test indicates that you have used illicit drugs, aside from marijuana, we will stop the interview and ask you if you would like to try the part two- screening again on another day.
+If you attempt a second time and test positive for illicit drugs, aside from marijuana, you will not be able to participate in the study.
 A urine or saliva sample positive for marijuana does not mean you will be excluded.
 If you seem impaired, we will stop the interview and ask you to come back another time if you would like to try screening again.
 If you come back the second time and seem impaired, you will not be able to participate in the study.
 You can attempt to screen as many times as you like but you will not be compensated for more than one ineligible screening.